cloudmesh-community/fa18-523-60/paper/paper.md

 ### Creating a Database

 Creating a database is a straight forward process.
-First,one needs to create the MongoClient object and specify the connection (IP address) as well as the name of the database they are trying to create [@www-w3schools].
+First, one must create a MongoClient object and specify the connection (IP address) as well as the name of the database they are trying to create [@www-w3schools].
 The example of this command is presented in the followng section: